 - Calculators

 - Colored pencils or markers

 - Play money

-- Post-it Notes (optional)
+- Sticky notes (optional)

 Copy Blackline Master 9: 100-Block Grid for the class to use during the Opening Discussion.

 Provide actual sales slips showing item costs and sales tax (from more than one state if possible) to share during Activity 1 (optional).